MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 python3 run_msf.py 1 [server's ip] mt 4000000000
 ```
 on the client.

-This is going to take several minutes in the LAN setting.
-In the WAN setting, it may take up to an hour.
+**This experiment should take less than 2 hours in a LAN setting.** In the WAN setting, it may take up to an hour.
 However, if all you want to do is to run the remaining experiments in the WAN setting, then you can also just run the above in the LAN setting, and then copy the two created files `pre_comp_client.dump` and `pre_comp_server.dump` to the two WAN machines.

 However, in order to benchmark the generation of MT's for varying numbers, you can run the above commands with `all` instead of `4000000000`.
 Doing so later allows creating a plot as in Figure 3 of our paper, which shows the amount of time taken in dependency of the number of MT's to be generated.